AI-Native Development

 The principle is straightforward: rigorous, human-authored specifications serve as the primary source of truth and the direct catalyst for code generation.
 The AI acts not as an autonomous oracle, but as a literal-minded compiler for natural language.

-When specifications are treated with the same rigour as source code, including version control, peer review, and automated validation, AI assistants achieve remarkably high implementation accuracy on the first attempt.
+When specifications are treated with the same rigour as source code — version control, peer review, automated validation — AI assistants hit remarkably high implementation accuracy on the first attempt.

-This requires rethinking how specifications are written.
+But this requires rethinking how specifications are written.
 Traditional PRDs rely on implicit knowledge, visual hierarchies, narrative flow, and shared organisational context.
 AI agents process information through tokenization, context windows, and vector embeddings.
-Specifications must be explicit, modular, semantically structured, and contextually bounded.
+Specifications must be explicit, modular, and contextually bounded — not narrative.

 1%